Can Chromebooks Get Viruses?

 Chromebooks do a great job spotting malicious extensions, but they might not catch everything.
 You should always be careful about downloading anything from a third-party site.

-How to check for malware and viruses on Chromebook
+How to check for malware and viruses

 Checking for malware and viruses on Chromebook is relatively simple.
-Because it comes with sandboxing and Verified Boot, a Chromebook can take care of any malware by itself.
+Since it comes with sandboxing and Verified Boot, a Chromebook can take care of any malware by itself.
 However, you may need to manually find the cause of your issues for your Chromebook to be clean of malware.
 Here are some things to check:

 Check Chrome extensions